khawarizmus/hijri-week-calendar-proposal/content.typ

 )

 == Week Numbering

-// TODO: make sure that all quotes are the same (double vs single)

 In the HWC system, a year is categorized as either being 'short' or 'long' based on the total count of weeks it comprises.
 Specifically: